sgtz/docs/docs/options.md

 ### `How to set an option?`

 Each option needs to be in VS Code's settings.json file.
 You can get to this file by going through the ***view/command pallet...*** menu, and then by typing "settings (JSON)" followed by [enter] in the revealed search box.
-Insert one of the settings described here into this file, in the JSON syntax.
+Insert one of the settings described here into this file, in JSON syntax.

-For example, plug in the last line below if you'd like an experimental speed boost, and don't forget the comma:
+For example, plug in the last line below if you'd like an experimental speed boost:

   ...
   "workbench.statusBar.visible": false,